The many routes to the ubiquitous Bradley-Terry model

 \subsection{Extreme value distributions \citep{bradley1965another, thompson1967use}}

-\citet{thompson1967use} provide a rationale for a broader class of distributions that lead to a Bradley-Terry model under a discriminal process.
-Based on ideas from Psychology, sensations are hypothesised to be a result of a large number of stimuli.
+\citet{thompson1967use} provide a rationale for a broader class of distributions that lead to a Bradley--Terry model under a discriminal process.
+Based on ideas from Psychology, sensations are hypothesized to be a result of a large number of stimuli.
 These stimuli are modeled as having independent identical distributions $G(x)$.
 One might then consider the distribution of the resultant sensation.

 Two intuitive possibilities would be to model the distribution of the sensation $F(x)$ either as the average of those stimuli or the maximum of those stimuli.
-Taking the average gives a normal distribution for $F(x)$ in the limit, leading to a Thurstone-Mosteller comparison model.
-Taking the maximum of the stimuli, in the limit, gives, by extreme value theorem \citep{fisher1928limiting,gnedenko1943distribution, gumbel1958statistics}, one of three distributions for $F(x)$ --- Gumbel, Weibull, or Frechet --- depending on the underlying stimuli distribution $G(x)$, leading to a Bradley-Terry comparison model.
+Taking the average gives a normal distribution for $F(x)$ in the limit, leading to a Thurstone--Mosteller comparison model.
+Taking the maximum of the stimuli, in the limit, gives, by extreme value theorem \citep{fisher1928limiting,gnedenko1943distribution, gumbel1958statistics}, one of three distributions for $F(x)$ --- Gumbel, Weibull, or Fr\'echet --- depending on the underlying stimuli distribution $G(x)$, leading to a Bradley--Terry comparison model.
 The Gumbel is the most notable of these, being the sensation distribution for stimuli distributions such as the normal, lognormal, logistic, and exponential.

-While \citet{thompson1967use} provided a clear motivation for considering such models and do not assume that the underlying stimuli distributions need have the same location parameters for $i$ and $j$, \citet{lehmann1953power} had previously considered a family of distributions in the context of the power of rank tests of the form $F_{X_i}(x;\pi_i) = G^{\pi_i}(x)$, where $G(x)$ is itself a distribution function. \citet{bradley1965another} discussed this family of distributions with respect to the Bradley-Terry model.
+While \citet{thompson1967use} provided a clear motivation for considering such models and do not assume that the underlying stimuli distributions need have the same location parameters for $i$ and $j$, \citet{lehmann1953power} had previously considered a family of distributions in the context of the power of rank tests of the form $F_{X_i}(x;\pi_i) = G^{\pi_i}(x)$, where $G(x)$ is itself a distribution function. \citet{bradley1965another} discussed this family of distributions with respect to the Bradley--Terry model.
 As \citet{bradley1976science} notes, if $G(x)$ is a distribution function, and $X_i$ is the random variable relating to a sensation $i$, with distribution function

 where $\pi_i>0$, then comparing sensations $i$ and $j$,